Kly (Mělník District): Geography

 Kly is located about 4 km south of Mělník and 20 km north of Prague.
 It lies in a flat landscape in the Central Elbe Table.
 The Elbe River flows along the western municipal border.
 Part of the Úpor – Černínovsko Nature Reserve is located in the municipal territory.

 History

 The first written mention of Kly is from 1323.
 The municipality was heavily damaged by the 2002 European floods.

+Demographics

+Transport

+The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) passes through the municipality.

 Sights

-The main landmark is the Church of the Nativity of the Virgin Mary in Záhoří.
-It is a Neorenaissance church from 1884, which replaced the old Gothic church.
+The main landmark is the Church of the Nativity of the Virgin Mary in Záboří.
+It is a Neo-Renaissance church from 1884, which replaced the old Gothic church.

 In the centre of Kly is the Chapel of Saint Wenceslaus.
 It dates from 1886.